arpitbbhayani/knowledge-base/garbage-collection/why-do-programming-languages-need-automatic-garbage-collection/gist.md

 The objects we allocate using "malloc" will continue to exist unless they are reclaimed using "free".
 The explicit need to "Free-ing" the allocated object is called Explicit Deacclocation.

 Although cleaning up the mess we created is a good idea, it is not reliable that we rely on the engineers and developers to always free the objects they allocated.
-Hence this gives rise to the need for automatic cleanup of unused variables - automatic garbage collection.
+Hence this gives rise to the need for automatic cleanup of unused variables- automatic garbage collection.

 The two key side-effects of not cleaning up the unused objects we allocate are